 Consider a scenario – you fixed the sharing for a system to “everyone”.
 When you go on to enter your network credentials to connect to the shared computer, even when you submit the correct credentials, you receive a message Logon Failure Unknown user name or bad password.
 When you try to join that system from another machine, you’re kept asking for the credentials again and again.
 When you enter the system username and password, you get a logon failure message.
-So basically, invalid credentials are causing the issue, although you have set the permission of the shared system as ‘without requiring credentials’.
+So basically, invalid credentials are causing the issue, even though you have set the shared system’s permissions to ‘without requiring credentials’.

 If you are facing this problem, here is a simple method to resolve this issue:

-Making mistakes while editing the Windows Registry could affect your system adversely.
+Making mistakes while editing the Windows Registry can adversely affect your system.
 So be careful while editing registry entries and create a System Restore point before proceeding.

 1. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.